Economics

 - Migration reserve covers the shortfall

-- Borrower may receive a small refund or nothing
+- Borrower may receive a small refund (unused reserve) or nothing

 Scenario C: Token price crashed below reserve coverage